mister11/productive-cli/README.md

 CLI enables you easier tracking on [Productive](https://productive.io) from your terminal.

-**DISCLAIMER: I do not take any resposability for incorrectly tracked projects.
+**DISCLAIMER: I do not take any responsibility for incorrectly tracked projects.
 This is still experimental and visual confirmation in the UI that everything is correct is a must**.

 ## Installation